Entanglement entropy from entanglement contour: higher dimensions: Entanglement contour for spherical regions in CFTs

 \subsection{Entanglement contour from the Rindler method}

-The Rindler method is developed in \cite{Casini:2011kv} to calculate holographic entanglement entropies for static ball-shaped regions in the context of AdS$_{d+1}$/CFT$_d$, and justify the RT formula in these cases.
-Here we focus on the story on the field theory side, where a static spherical entangling surface $S^{d-2}$ is considered in the vacuum state of a CFT$_{d}$.
-We denote the ball-shaped region as $\mathcal{A}$, the conformal transformation $\mathcal{R}$ that maps the causal development $\mathcal{D}_{\mathcal{A}}$ of $\mathcal{A}$ to a Rindler space $\tilde{B}$ (which is a hyperbolic space) can be found.
-Therefore the entanglement entropy $S_{\mathcal{A}}$ is mapped to the thermal entropy $S_{\tilde{\mathcal{B}}}$ of $\tilde{\mathcal{B}}$.
+The Rindler method is developed in \cite{Casini:2011kv} to calculate holographic entanglement entropies for static spherical regions in the context of AdS$_{d+1}$/CFT$_d$.
+Here we focus on the story on the field theory side, where a static spherical region $A$ is considered in the vacuum state of a CFT on a $d$-dimensional hyperplane $B$.
+The Rindler method constructs the conformal transformation $\mathcal{R}$ that maps the causal development $\mathcal{D}_{ A}$ of $ A$ to a Rindler spacetime $\tilde{B }$ with infinitely far away boundary.
+Since the mapping $\mathcal{R}$ is a symmetry transformation, the entanglement entropy $S_{A}$ is mapped to the thermal entropy $S_{\tilde{B}}$ of the Rindler spacetime.
+Furthermore, according to the requirements of PEE, the entanglement structure should also be invariant under $\mathcal{R}$.
+More explicitly if $\tilde{B }_i$ in $\tilde{B }$ is the image of the subset $A_i$ of $A$ under the Rindler transformation $\mathcal{R}$, then we should have

+Taking $A_i$ to be an arbitrary site inside $A$, the above relation gives a unique mapping between the \textit{entanglement contour} function of $\tilde{B}$ and the one of $A$.